fabiand/non-orchestrated-vm-playground/README.md

 which is launching pods.
 I.e. Deployments, ReplicaSets, … On the other hand this has drawbacks as the feature set is limited.

+## How it works

+The pod is responsible for launching the VM, so it does everything itself.
+The logic required to do this is shipped in the launch container.

+In general it works as follows:

+- Guess the VM definition to use
+- Pull down the VM definition
+- [Create the VM](launch.d/) based on this definition

 ## Entities

 The following example is generally using [this VM definition](manifests/vm.yaml)